neural-control-and-computation-lab/athena/README.md

      - Save Video: Save videos with landmarks overlaid (requires “Save Images” to be enabled).
      - Minimum Hand Detection & Tracking Confidence: Adjust the confidence threshold for hand detection (default is 0.9).
      - Minimum Pose Detection & Tracking Confidence: Adjust the confidence threshold for pose detection (default is 0.9).
-   - Triangulation:
+   - Run Triangulation and Refinement:
-     - Triangulation: Check this option to perform 3D triangulation of landmarks.
+     - Run Triangulation and Refinement: Check this option to perform 3D triangulation of landmarks and filtering.
+     - All points: low-freq cutoff (Hz): Set the low-frequency cutoff for smoothing of all points (default is 10 Hz).
-     - Save Images: Save images of the 3D landmarks.
+     - Save 3D Images: Save images of the 3D landmarks.
-     - Save Video: Save videos of the 3D landmarks.
+     - Save 3D Video: Save videos of the 3D landmarks.
+     - Save Refined 2D Images: Save images of the refined 2D landmarks after triangulation.
+     - Save Refined 2D Video: Save videos of the refined 2D landmarks
 3. Start Processing
    - Click the “GO” button to start processing.
    - A progress window will appear, showing the processing progress and average FPS.